 - 1. Retrieve a MetalK8s ISO (you may build one yourself by following our developer guide).
 Scality customers can retrieve validated builds as part of their license from the Scality repositories. - 2.
 Download the MetalK8s ISO file on the machine that will host the bootstrap node.
-Run checkisomd5 -verbose <path-to-iso> to validate its integrity (checkisomd5 is part of the isomd5sum package). - 3.
 Mount this ISO file at the path of your choice (we will use /srv/scality/metalk8s-|version| for the rest of this guide, as this is where the ISO will be mounted automatically after running the bootstrap script):

-''' root@bootstrap $ mkdir -p /srv/scality/metalk8s-2.10.0 root@bootstrap $ mount <path-to-iso> /srv/scality/metalk8s-2.10.0 '''
+''' root@bootstrap $ mkdir -p /srv/scality/metalk8s-2.7.2 root@bootstrap $ mount <path-to-iso> /srv/scality/metalk8s-2.7.2 '''